 The Costly Mistake Businesses Are Making Every Day

-When assessing sales technology for a business, a lot of people make the same critical mistake.
+When assessing and comparing sales technology for a business, a lot of people make the same critical mistake.
 This mistake is prevalent across verticals, industries, and business types, and it almost always ends up costing a considerable amount of time, effort, and money.

 So, what’s this big mistake?
 It’s assuming that the sales technology is the first—not the absolute last—step in the tech acquisition process.